 The 1918 influenza pandemic affected the entire world.
 While the true number of deaths is impossible to know, the estimates range between 20-55 million victims worldwide.

-Westmoreland County Community College, in association with community partners Excela Health, the Westmoreland County Historical Society, the Westmoreland Library Network and Pennsylvania Department of Health, has designed a program to commemorate the 100th anniversary of the 1918 influenza pandemic.
+Westmoreland County Community College, in association with community partners Excela Health, the Westmoreland County Historical Society, the Westmoreland Library Network and Pennsylvania Department of Health, designed a program to commemorate the 100th anniversary of the 1918 influenza pandemic.

-"The 1918 Influenza Pandemic Invades Westmoreland County" summarizes the arrival, spread and impact of the pandemic in Westmoreland County.
+"The 1918 Influenza Pandemic Invades Westmoreland County" summarized the arrival, spread and impact of the pandemic in Westmoreland County.
 Of the 231,000 residents of the county at that time, more than 41,000 were infected and approximately 1,300 people died.

 The college is seeking personal stories about the impact of the pandemic on local families.
 Please contact Dr. Thomas Soltis at firstname.lastname@example.org to share your family’s story.

 Row on row of cots filled with patients stricken in the 1918 influenza – U.S. Naval Center

 American Red Cross moving victims from their homes to a quarantine area

 A coffin from that era was on display in the Westmoreland County Community College Library in Founders Hall throughout October 2017.
 The coffin was generously loaned to the college by Jack Wilkinson of Jason Wilkinson Nursery in Armbrust.
 The coffin was originally located at a funeral home in West Virginia.

 A mural was also placed in the Founders Hall lobby.
 It featured an outline of Westmoreland County and red pins.
 Every red pin represented 1 of each of the 1,300 deaths in the county.